Aryann-rajnish/eye_detector/README.md

- This is simple eye_detector from images.we used dlib , opencv,utils for detecting eyes from images.
+ This is simple eye_detector from images.we used dlib , opencv, utils for detecting eyes from images.

 #installation